© 2023 CyberNews - Latest tech news,

 Bitwarden neatly auto-fills your passwords.
 You can use this feature on websites and applications.
 Each time you have to fill in the credentials, you are suggested to automatically fill in the information with a click on Bitwarden’s icon.

-The vault that you use to store your sensitive information and passwords is encrypted with AES-256 encryption.
-Bitwarden also uses zero-knowledge architecture which is a must to respect your privacy.
+The vault you use to store sensitive information and passwords is encrypted with AES-256 encryption.
+While reviewing Bitwarden, we noticed it uses uses zero-knowledge architecture, which is a must to respect your privacy.

 Visit Bitwarden to see more about the features

-How we selected password managers for our list
+How we selected the best Linux password managers

-A good password manager must offer a certain list of features.
+A good password manager must offer a particular list of features.
 We can name them as necessities.
 These include an encrypted password vault, password generator, auto-fill feature, synchronization across devices, and 2FA.

 • Suitability for Linux OS.
 Sometimes, password managers for Linux might be poor and not well adapted for the OS.
 A poorly-developed software can be a bigger headache than a hacker in the system.
 That’s why we thoroughly check the program’s compatibility with Linux OS.